 But fixing them is complex and expensive, and Hawaiians already contend with the highest cost of living in the country.

 In 2017, Hawaii’s Big Island put into motion its first fuel tax hike in 30 years, a 23-cent hike to be spread out over three years.
+Bills proposed in the state legislature call for more increases, to put more money into the state's highway fund.

 Average tax: 67.80 cents per gallon